cozy/cozy-stack/docs/permissions.md

 its permission id, and the photos app can then let the user choose a photo and give the contacts application the permissions to use it.

-It can also be used to add or remove codes.
+This route also accepts a [document metadata](https://github.com/cozy/cozy-doctypes/#document-metadata) to update document informations.

-#### Request to add / remove codes
+#### Request to add / remove codes with a document metadata

 ```http
 PATCH /permissions/a340d5e0-d647-11e6-b66c-5fc9ce1e17c6 HTTP/1.1